Aaron L. Horn, Ed.D, LMFT

 Aimee is originally from Modesto, California, but has lived in the bay area for the last 10 years.
 Aimee is of Jewish decent and enjoys connecting to her heritage.
-Aimee received her Bachelor of Arts in Psychology from San Francisco State University in 2008 and is projected to receive her graduate degree in Counseling Psychology with an emphasis in Marriage and Family Therapy from the University of San Francisco in May of 2018.
-Aimee is currently working with the Youth Service Bureau of the YMCA for her Traineeship year, where she gives culturally appropriate mental health services to an array of clients.
+Aimee received her Bachelor of Arts in Psychology from San Francisco State University in 2008 and received her graduate degree in Counseling Psychology with an emphasis in Marriage and Family Therapy from the University of San Francisco in May of 2018.
+Aimee is currently working with the Youth Service Bureau of the YMCA as an Associate Marriage and Family Therapist, where she gives culturally appropriate mental health services to an array of clients.
 Aimee, first became associated with Dr. Horn, when he taught her “Counseling Across Cultures” class at the University of San Francisco.
 Since, then Dr. Horn has mentored Aimee.
 Aimee serves as a volunteer for HDC, where she has actively made website and media updates.